kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

 ### Getting Principal { #getting-principal }

-The current authorization context can be obtained anywhere during request processing:
+The current authorization context is bound to a `ScopedValue` and can be obtained anywhere during request processing:

 ===! ":fontawesome-brands-java: `Java`"